Ersushma/CV/README.md

 * **Event Management System**
   * A web-based application designed in ASP.net, HTML, SQL, and CSS.
-  * This application lets a user plan a personal or professional event.
+  * This application lets a user plan personal or professional event.
-  * This project also helps the user by proving a complete view for the event by providing a list of numerous options and estimate budget.
+  * This project also helps the user by providing a complete view for the event by providing event relatin information like decoration, food, venue and estimate budget.

 * **Dynamically Enhanced Low Energy Adaptive Clustering Hierarchical Routing Algorithm :**
    * An algorithm designed in MATLAB (C#) provides a proficient routing path in wireless sensor network.